-Cost of funds ended at 0.54% for the average during 2015.
-This was down 1 basis point from 2014.
 As mentioned previously, the movement of some of the interest bearing checking accounts greatly helped to decrease interest expense in terms of dollars; however, it also removed some of the lowest cost of funds out of the cost percentages.
 Therefore, the correlation to improvement in margin and spread is not easily visible.

 The Company will always prefer to see improvement in real dollars over percentages.
-The strategy for increasing core deposits, in order to decrease interest expense and to continue to establish the opportunity for fee dollars from services provided, remains for 2017.
+The strategy for increasing core deposits, in order to mitigate the higher interest rates and interest expense and to continue to establish the opportunity for fee dollars from services provided, remains for 2018.